katmore/database-schema-versioning/README.md

  * **database schema** : A single conceptual database with a continuous successive history.
  * **schema name**  : A "name" assigned to a particular *database schema*; it should be reasonably brief and descriptive.
  * **schema version** : A numeric "version" which identifies a particular state of a database.
 It must be an unsigned numeric value; either a whole number (integer) or a decimal (float).
-This numeric constraint makes it trivial to keep sorting/succession consistent across different programming environments).
+This numeric constraint makes it trivial to keep sorting/succession consistent across different programming environments.

 ---
 ## Resources